Annual Business Plan 2020-21

 I understand that AHC is intending to raise the quantum of rates charged to each property by 2.9%.
 Given that most of the Local Council areas hare going to forgo any increase this year, can you advise the rationale for this increase?
 It is particularly irksome in the context of the recent survey about LGA boundary changes as they impact residents close to the edge of AHC and Campbelltown.

-Bruceind asked almost 4 years ago
+Bruceind asked over 4 years ago

 Thank you for getting in touch with your question.